norabolig/conjunctionSim/README.md

 3. ~~Implement numba (JIT compilation)~~ and (probably) parallelize
 4. Re-evaluate performance and decide if it needs to be translated
 5. Remove plotting and create a helper program to take care of it afterwards for deployment

-## Plots and Quantities Needed:

-1. Phase-space mixing histogram for starlink constellation.
-Sampled ~hourly.
-2D histogram?
-2. Time scale for close encounters as a function of altitude.
-3. (Maybe) Object threshold for avoidance maneuver cascade

 ## Changelog: